If your brand has been around for any length of time, someone somewhere has probably had something salty to say about it online.

 - Edit your website’s media page to include references and links to your positive brand content counteroffensive for those negative brand keyword results.

-There’s more that could be said, but this is the basic idea of how brands can manage their online reputation with SEO in 2017.
+There’s more that could be said, but this is the basic idea of how today’s brands can manage their online reputation with SEO.
 Management is both a proactive project and a long-term project.

 When to Hire a Reputation Management Company